grisslab/scAnnotatR/README.md

-# scTypeR
+# scClassifR

-The `scTypeR` package automatically classifies cells in scRNA-seq datasets.
-It is simple to use with a clear infrastructure to easily add additional cell type classification models. `scTypeR` support both `Seurat` and `SingleCellExperiment` objects as input.
+The `scClassifR` package automatically classifies cells in scRNA-seq datasets.
+It is simple to use with a clear infrastructure to easily add additional cell type classification models. `scClassifR` support both `Seurat` and `SingleCellExperiment` objects as input.

 ## Installation